deepthiii33/Brainwave_Matrix_Intern/README.md

 --------

 > This script is built for educational purposes as part of an internship.
-> While it detects many phishing tactics, no tool is 100% accurate — always stay cautious online.
+> While it does a good job catching many common phishing signs, it may not always be accurate.
+Always stay cautious and double-check links — no automated tool is perfect.